 Ongoing Technical Assistance

-Last fall, the Bill and Melinda Gates Foundation awarded TPI a $420,000 grant to support the state’s rollout of teacher residency programs.
+Last fall, the Bill & Melinda Gates Foundation awarded TPI a $420,000 grant to support the state’s rollout of teacher residency programs.
 In partnership with state and national education partners, TPI used that initial grant award to provide technical assistance and resources to local education agencies (LEAs) and institutes of higher education (IHEs) to help develop high-quality clinical residencies.

 Following widespread school closures due to the COVID-19 pandemic, using the Gates Foundation funding TPI rapidly responded to the crisis last spring by helping to develop and deliver the virtual series of CAIS (California Alliance for Inclusive Schooling) Active Education Webinars for teacher candidates.

-Thanks to the financial support from the Bill and Melinda Gates Foundation and the Thompson Family Foundation, TPI was able to offer 12 webinars in spring and fall 2020 at no cost to the webinar participants.
+Thanks to the financial support from the Bill & Melinda Gates Foundation and the Thompson Family Foundation, TPI was able to offer 12 webinars in spring and fall 2020 at no cost to the webinar participants.

 With this initial $420,000 grant for teacher residency program support, TPI now has two ongoing Gates Foundation awards totaling nearly $700,000.

 Founded in 2015, Chapman University’s Thompson Policy Institute on Disability (TPI) strives to impact policy by reducing barriers that limit access to learning, living, and working for individuals with disabilities.
 TPI efforts involve a combination of original research, training, and advocacy work in the areas of inclusive education and services.